ddnexus/rematch/README.md

 With or without `rematch`, when your code change you need to update the stored values with the new values from your current code.
 With `rematch` you don't need to edit the test files, instead you have a few options:

-- Run the test(s) with the `--rematch-rebuild` option: it will rebuild the `.rematch` store files for all the tests that you run.
+- Run the test(s) with the `--rematch-rebuild` option: it will rebuild the store files for all the tests that you run.
   For example:

     ```sh